Skip to main content

 Entry Requirements

-A minimum of 48 UCAS points in an appropriate discipline:
+• A minimum of 48 UCAS points from L3 qualification in Early Years

-• 12 months hands on experience in the workplace with children (does not include administration)
+• Letter of support from employer confirming work experience and 12 months hands on experience in the workplace with children

 Qualification obtained